 These will be discussed at your appointment, however, like most medicines not everybody experiences them.
 The most common ones are nausea, vomiting, diarrhoea or constipation, however, these settle within a few days or weeks once the body gets used to the medicine.

-Book an appointment at the BMI Hospitals or a video consultation now to discuss Saxenda® with Dr Mujahid Saeed.
+Book an appointment at the BMI Priory Hospital or a video consultation now to discuss Saxenda® with Dr Mujahid Saeed.